 Izad Hom visits people and gives them Hom nectar, which grants them happiness and prosperity and blesses them with noble sons.

-Also, Izad Hom is invigorating and blesses pregnant women with celebrated sons and is the source of purity and prudence.
+Also, Izad Hom invigorates and blesses pregnant women with celebrated sons and is the source of purity and prudence.
 It heals and wards off death and is linked to good deeds, words, and thoughts.

 The Hom plant is the natural manifestation of the god Hom and is sacrificed by being squeezed.
-They squeeze Hom, in a sense sacrificing a weaker divinity in the name of a stronger form of the deity.
-A psychedelic drink is prepared using Hom juice, which was consumed during prayer rituals, and it was believed that it causes physical and mental resilience.
+In a sense, people squeeze Hom, sacrificing a weaker divinity in the name of a stronger form of the deity.
+Hom juice is used to prepare a psychedelic drink, which is consumed during prayer rituals.
+It was believed that it caused physical and mental resilience.

 Divs and Forces of Evil in Iranian Mythology

-In the ancient texts, the creation and characteristics of Ahriman forces and Divs have not been discussed as much as the creation of gods and divine entities.
-A clear picture of their characteristics is not provided in existing texts, and sometimes it is only limited to a name.
+Ancient texts do not discuss the creation and characteristics of Ahriman forces and Divs as much as they do the creation of Persian gods and divine entities.
+Existing texts do not clearly depict their characteristics; sometimes, they are limited to a name.

-Just as evil is always confronted by good, Ahriman is the opposite of Ahura Mazda and Izadan (gods).
+Just as evil is always confronted by good, Ahriman is the opposite of Ahura Mazda and Izadan (Persian gods).
 Every Izad has an Ahriman counterpart with whom they are constantly at war.
 There is also a Div for every bad personality trait.

 Like Izadan, Divs also have different ranks.
 Six Div are the highest in rank among the Divs, and they are called Sar-Divs (top demons) or Kamale-gan.
-After them, there are the Div who are either at war with Izads or are the manifestation of a bad trait in humans and the world.
+After them, there are the Div, who are either at war with Izads or manifest a bad trait in humans and the world.
 In the following, we mention some demons:

-• Bot: The demon of false gods and idols
+- Bot: The demon of false Persian gods and idols

 Ancient Iranian Myths About Creation

-Ancient Iranians believed that everything was created with a particular order.
+Ancient Iranians believed that everything was created in a particular order.
 Ahura Mazda created the marvels of the universe in one year and six stages: sky, water, earth, plant, beast, and man.

 Some also consider fire as the seventh marvel.

-• Sky: Ahura Mazda created the vast bright sky.
-Ancient Iranians considered the sky to be made of stone and later of metal.
-The sky was a shield against the attacks of Ahriman.
+- Sky: Ahura Mazda created a vast, bright sky.
+Ancient Iranians considered the sky made of stone, later metal.
+The sky was a shield against Ahriman’s attacks.

-• Water: Water was originally created in the form of a drop as large as all water.
+- Water: Water was created as a drop as large as all water.

-• Land: The land was created as a flat sphere in the beginning without any relief.
+- Land: The land was initially created as a flat sphere without relief.
 The first mountain that emerged from the earth was Alborz.

-• Man: The first man was called Keyumars or Gayomart.
-A rhubarb plant grew from the seed of Keyumars after 40 years, which had two stems.
-The stems were so intertwined that it was impossible to tell which was male and which was female.
+- Man: The first man was called Keyumars or Gayomart.
+A rhubarb plant grew from the seed of Keyumars after 40 years with two stems.
+The stems were so intertwined that it was impossible to tell which was male or female.
 They were the first human mates on Earth.

 In his epic poem Shahnameh, Ferdowsi has described Iranian mythology with such eloquent language that it will always be immortalized in the hearts and souls of Iranians, and this chapter of ancient Iranian culture will be spared from the malice of oblivion.

-In the following, we introduce some of these creatures and characters.
+In the following, we introduce some of these creatures and characters from Iranian urban legends.

 Simurgh

-The Simurgh or Simorgh is the name of a mythical bird in Iranian myths.
-He has similarities with the falcon, the Griffon, the Huma bird, and some other mythological birds.
+The Simurgh or Simorgh is one of the most famous Persian mythical creatures.
+It resembles the falcon, the Griffon, the Huma Persian mythology bird, and other legendary birds.

-The Simurgh sits on the Gaokerena tree that contains the seed of all plants on earth.
-Simurgh spreads the seeds of all plants across the world by flapping its wings.
+The Simurgh sits on the Gaokerena tree, which contains the seeds of all plants on Earth.
+By flapping its wings, the Simurgh spreads these seeds worldwide.

 Kar Mahi

-Fish holds a special significance in Iranian myths.
-Since fish live in water, according to ancient belief they are the servants of the custodian deities of water.
+Fish are especially significant in Iranian myths.
+Since they live in water, ancient belief holds that they are the servants of the custodian Persian deities of water.
 In Iranian mythology, Jamshid was the first person to breed fish.

 Kar fish is the guardian of the sacred Hom tree, Gaokerena.
-When Ahriman sends a lizard to chew the roots of the Tree of Life and destroy it.
-But two Kar Mahi guard the tree’s roots in the depths of the primordial waters and protect it from the bites of Ahriman beasts such as toads.
+Ahriman sends a lizard to chew the Tree of Life’s roots and destroy them.
+But two Kar Mahi guard the tree’s roots in the primordial waters and protect them from the bites of Ahriman Persian mythical creatures such as toads.

 The Owl

 In Iranian mythology, the owl is mentioned by the names Ašō Zušta and Morgh-e Bahman.
-Owl is also called Boom, Boof, and Kuch in the Persian language.
+Owl is also called Boom, Boof, and Kuch in Persian.

 The owl has a dual existence in Iranian mythology.
 According to Iranian myths, the owl was created to face Ahriman forces.
 He is knowledgeable and knows divine enchantments.
 Divs are frightened by his divine enchantments and escape.
-In the ninth section of the Pahlavi book “Bundahishn”, this bird is called “Mazda Afarid” and its name appears next to the rooster and Karsheft, other Zoroastrian holy birds.
+In the ninth section of the Pahlavi book “Bundahishn,” this bird is called “Mazda Afraid,” its name appears next to the rooster and Karsheft, other Zoroastrian holy birds.

 Karshaptar or Karsheft

-Krushpeter is a fast-flying bird and one of the famous Iranian mythical birds, which spreads the teaching of the Prophet Zoroaster around the world.
-He is a bird that knows human languages and is considered similar to Simurgh.
+Krushpeter is a fast-flying bird and one of the famous Persian mythical creatures, spreading the teachings of the Prophet Zoroaster worldwide.
+He is a bird that knows human languages and is similar to Simurgh.

 Chamroosh

 Chamroosh is the name of a bird in Iranian mythology that lives on Alborz Peak.
-It has a part wolf and part dog body, and its head and wings are like an eagle.
-It is very big and it flies in the sky and hunts the enemies of Persia and helps to scatter the seeds of the Gaokerena tree.
+It is very big, with a body of part wolf and part dog, an eagle-like head, and wings.
+The bird flies in the sky, hunts the enemies of Persia, and helps scatter the seeds of the Gaokerena tree.

 Evil Creatures in Iranian Myths

-Just as Ahura Mazda and the gods were at war with Ahriman and Divs, evil creatures went to war with heroes and good-hearted people.
+Just as Ahura Mazda and the Persian gods were at war with Ahriman and Divs, evil creatures went to war with heroes and good-hearted people.
 A creature like Azhi Dahāka, which is called Zahhak in the Shahnameh.
-Zahhak was a man who had two snakes growing on his shoulders and heeded the Ahriman’s command and started shedding the blood of innocent people.
-Here are some other examples of evil creatures:
+Zahhak was a man who had two snakes growing on his shoulders.
+He heeded the Ahriman’s command and started shedding the blood of innocent people.
+Here are some other examples of Div Persian mythology creatures:

 Khrafstra (Xrafstar): Angra Mainyu’s Evil Animals

-Khrafstra is a general term for evil animals in Zoroastrian mythology.
-These beings are considered creations of Angra Mainyu, who formed them from darkness to oppose the creations of Ahura Mazda.
-The category includes harmful or repulsive animals that crawl, creep, or bite, such as snakes, frogs, scorpions, pests like ants and locusts.
+Khrafstra is a general term for evil Persian mythical creatures in Zoroastrian mythology.
+These beings are considered creations of Angra Mainyu, who formed them from darkness to oppose Ahura Mazda’s creations.
+The category includes harmful or repulsive animals that crawl, creep, or bite, such as snakes, frogs, scorpions, and pests like ants and locusts.

 Gurgan (wolves) are also associated with evil spirits and demonic entities.
-They were created in secret by the Evil Spirit in the form of 15 species.
-In this instance, Gurgan is a cover term for animals other than wolves such as tigers, lions, panthers, cheetahs, jackals, hyenas, sharks (marine wolves), and other species, not necessarily mammals.
+The Evil Spirit created them in the secret form of 15 species.
+In this instance, Gurgan is a cover term for animals other than wolves, such as tigers, lions, panthers, cheetahs, jackals, hyenas, sharks (marine wolves), and other species, not necessarily mammals.

 Cultural Significance

-Zoroastrians perform specific rituals to combat Khrafstra, including recitations from the Avesta and the use of sacred elements like fire and water.
-These rituals are meant to purify spaces and protect against the corrupting influence of these demonic entities.
-The recitations, known as Yasnas, invoke the power of Ahura Mazda and other deities to drive away the evil forces.
+Zoroastrians perform specific rituals to combat Khrafstra, including recitations from the Avesta and using sacred elements like fire and water.
+These rituals purify spaces and protect against the corrupting influence of demonic entities.
+The recitations, known as Yasnas, invoke the power of Ahura Mazda and other Persian deities to drive away evil forces.

 The use of fire and water in these rituals symbolizes the purification of the physical and spiritual realms, ensuring that the forces of good prevail over chaos and corruption.
 However, these animals are not always harmful or useless.
-Through the grace of the Ahura Mazda, these evil animals can be beneficial to humans.
-They can be used in the preparation of remedies, if they are mixed with one of the sacred elements of fire, earth, wind, and water.
+These evil animals can benefit humans through the Ahura Mazda’s grace.
+If mixed with one of the sacred elements—fire, earth, wind, or water—they can be used to prepare remedies.

 Symbolism

-Khrafstra represents the physical and spiritual corruption in the world.
-They are often mentioned in Zoroastrian texts as targets for ritual purification and destruction.
-The presence of these demonic creatures serves as a reminder of the constant struggle between good and evil, and the need for vigilance and righteousness in maintaining cosmic order.
+Khrafstra represents the world’s physical and spiritual corruption.
+Zoroastrian texts often mention them as targets for ritual purification and destruction.
+These demonic creatures remind us of the constant struggle between good and evil and the need for vigilance and righteousness in maintaining cosmic order.
 By combating Khrafstra, Zoroastrians reaffirm their commitment to truth, purity, and the divine order established by Ahura Mazda.

 Manticore: The Man-Eater